Tiffany Haddish Reveals the Reason She Turned Down Top Five - E! Online

 "You know what's been coming my way a lot lately?
 The mama who's been through something, whose kid ends up being hurt in some way and fighting for justice.
 And the baby's sick or I'm trying to get out of jail," Haddish said.
 "Like, no, I'm not doing that.
 I know people who live that, I'm not doing it.
 Unless it's super, super good.
 The writing has to be impeccable.
 A lot of times it's telling these stories that could be powerful, but the writing [turns out to be] garbage."

-However, Haddish suggested she's been taking time to reflect on future career moves amid social distancing.
+In addition, Haddish suggested she's been taking time to reflect on future career moves amid social distancing.

 "Oh, I'm definitely choosing differently," she said during the roundtable.
 "First, I've been napping, and I think naps are magic.
 So when we get back out there, I'm definitely putting in my contracts that I have to have a one-hour nap.
 That means nobody talking to me, nobody trying to go, 'Hey, can we go over these lines?'
 I need one hour to shut my eyeballs.
 And I'm definitely going to be telling different types of stories and my comedy is going to evolve, too.
 I want to start doing things that represent Black history and not just the slave stuff because we past all that, OK?'"

-In addition, she said she'd "love to do a movie about Flo-Jo" and that she wants "to remake Who Framed Roger Rabbit."
+She also said she'd "love to do a movie about Flo-Jo" and that she wants "to remake Who Framed Roger Rabbit."

 To hear the full roundtable discussion, check out The Hollywood Reporter's virtual Comedy Actress Roundtable.